O-1 Visa Lawyer – Extraordinary Ability Work Visa

 - The person has contributed something new to their area of expertise, and it influences the work of other people.

 - The person has published articles about something in their area of expertise.
 The articles are published in professional journals or well-known magazines or newspapers.

 - The person has worked at organizations that only hire experts in their area of expertise.

 - The person is paid more for their work than other people in the same area of expertise.

 The O-1 visa allows people to work in the U.S. for three years.
 After three years, the visa has to be renewed each year.
 There is no limit to how many years a person can renew an O-1 visa.

-We can tell you the best way to prove you are an expert.
+Our O-1 Visa lawyer can tell you the best way to prove you are an expert.
 We can also help you put together the documents that you’ll need.
-Call us today at 813-298-7222, or email us by clicking here, or schedule an appointment by clicking here.
+Call us today at 813-298-7222, email us, fill our contact form, or schedule an appointment.